 No one wants to go to your spa’s Facebook page and see one promotional post after another.
 Yet social media can help your sales effort.
 It begins with the customer engagement in which you employ social media to provide content to your customers that is useful, interesting, and informative.
 As you build trust, your customers will begin to respond with inquiries and comments to help you understand their retail purchase needs and treatment preferences.

 In this way, think of social media as market research.
-As an example, MSN reports that Macy’s decided to carry denim jeans in bright neon rather than pastels after polling their customers on Facebook.
-Wal-Mart decided to let customers vote on which toys they wanted discounted for the holidays.
+For example, MSN reports that Macy’s decided to carry denim jeans in bright neon rather than pastels after polling their customers on Facebook.
+Wal-Mart decided to let customers vote on which toys they wanted to be discounted for the holidays.

 Draw Customers into your Spa with Social Media

-With a goal to get more people into your spa or in more often – or to purchase retail online if you have an ecommerce capability - here are some ways social media can help you.
+Intending to get more people into your spa or in more often – or to purchase retail online if you have an eCommerce capability - here are some ways social media can help you.

 Showcase your Spa

 Invite followers into your spa virtually.
 Post pictures and videos of your spa.
 Feature a treatment on a video and interview some of your staff talking about what they do.
 Highlight your retail section.
 Entice them to book an appointment if they haven’t been in for a while.

 Reward your followers/fans with a special deal or discount on a product or treatment.
 It shows them you appreciate their support and at the same time helps you boost sales.

 Offer followers a product sample of a new retail offering by booking a treatment.

 Host a Special Event at your Spa for Followers